Are There Any Exercises to Remove Bunions Instead of Surgery?

 By pinching the toes together, elevating the heel and toes above the ball of the foot, and propping up the main foot arch, conventional shoes force a deviation of the big toe toward the other toes, resulting in an eventual partial dislocation of this toe and, for some people, a partial or even complete loss of big toe mobility.

 By wearing foot-healthy shoes that allow your foot to function like nature intended, many people have found that they can combat the development of bunions and work toward regaining optimal toe splay and alignment.
-Pairing men's or women's foot-healthy footwear with Correct Toes toe spacers, Injinji toe socks, and Pedag metatarsal pads can, in many cases, work quite well for rehabilitating existing bunions and returning the big toe to its normal anatomical position, or for simply promoting optimal foot health to prevent future injuries or problems.
+Pairing men's or women's foot-healthy footwear with Correct Toes toe spacers, Injinji toe socks, and Pedag metatarsal pads or Strutz Pro foot pads can, in many cases, work quite well for rehabilitating existing bunions and returning the big toe to its normal anatomical position, or for simply promoting optimal foot health to prevent future injuries or problems.

 Here are some additional resources from our site concerning bunions and what you can do to help prevent or address them using natural (i.e., nonsurgical) methods: